swiftlang/swift/docs/SIL.rst

 Stores the value ``%0`` to a stack location ``%1``, which must be an ``alloc_stack $T``.
+The stack location must not be modified by other instructions than ``store_borrow``.
 The stored value is alive until the ``dealloc_stack`` or until another ``store_borrow`` overwrites the value.
 During the its lifetime, the stored value must not be modified or destroyed.